Harvard-University-iCommons/canvas_account_admin_tools/README.md

     Copy the client ID that Canvas generates (a long number starting with 1875)

+3. Create/update an SSM param with the key `/<env>/canvas_account_admin_tools/self_unenroll_client_id` and the client ID from step 2 as the value.

-3. Create a new tool configuration for the tool using this Django management command:
+4. Create a new tool configuration for the tool using this Django management command:

     ```./manage.py create_tool_config --key-name <key name> --host <e.g. canvas.instructure.com> --client-id <1875*******>```

     `<key name>` is the name of the key that was generated in step 1.
 The hostname is based on the Canvas instance: it should typically be one of: `canvas.instructure.com`, `canvas.test.instructure.com` or `canvas.beta.instructure.com`.

 Now the tool is installed in the Canvas instance and is ready to be installed into individual courses.

-TBD: update CAAT config SSM params with the client_id created in step 2 above.

 The self-enrollment management tool will use the client ID to install the LTI tool into a course when self-enrollment is enabled.